Browniz23/playIt/README.md

 2) Extract the notes of a melody from an audio.
 3) Get a 'machine learning' composed chords for any melody.

+You can access this app using the 'expo' app.
+App link in expo is exp://exp.host/@browniz25/playIt?release-channel=default